mjpitz/myago/ulid256/README.md

 ```go
 func (u ULID) Validate() error
 ```
-IsValid returns true if the checksum matches a computed checksum for the ULID.
+Validate returns an error if the checksums do not match.

 #### func (ULID) Version